bubblesnet/documentation/GettingStarted.md

 The Pi that runs inside the cabinet (i.e. cabinet device) is extremely elaborate and easy to screw up.
 I strongly recommend qwiic connections wherever possible.

+THIS SCHEMATIC IS OUTDATED BUT STILL INSTRUCTIVE.
+THE CURRENT SENSORS DO NOT EXIST, THE RELAY IS CONNECTED TO GPIO THROUGH 3V-5V LEVEL CONVERTERS, AND THE DISPENSERS ARE NOT REPRESENTED.
+I WILL UPDATE ASAP.
 ![Schematic](electronics/OverallGPIOSchematicV2.png)

 #### Camera